c-w/gutenberg/README.rst

 Looking up meta-data
 --------------------

-Title and author meta-data can queried:
+A bunch of meta-data about ebooks can be queried:

 .. sourcecode :: python